ssandrews/Smoldyn/docs/advanced/cast/stl.rst

 it adds a template instantiation of ``type_caster``.
 If your binding code consists of multiple compilation units, it must be present in every file (typically via a common header) preceding any usage of ``std::vector<int>``.
-Opaque types must also have a corresponding ``class_`` declaration to associate them with a name in Python, and to define a set of available operations, e.g.:
+Opaque types must also have a corresponding ``py::class_`` declaration to associate them with a name in Python, and to define a set of available operations, e.g.:

 .. code-block:: cpp